AmalFrancisOlakengil/Calculator.C/README.md

 Features:
 1) Arithmetics
 2) Matrix Arithmetics
-3) Differential Calculus(functions)
-4) Solving Quadractic Equations
+3) Solving Quadractic Equations
-5) More features are in development.
+4) More features are in development.